TazDeCoder/glow-mui3/CONTRIBUTING.md

 4. Finally, open a pull request explaining the changes you've made, referencing the issue you wish to resolve, and one of our maintainers will review your code
 5. If everything looks good, then your code will be added to our codebase!

-**It's important to note that all pull requests must be "merge-worthy" (deployable) since our project follows the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy.**
+**NOTE: all pull requests for this repo must be "merge-worthy" (deployable) since our project follows the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) branching strategy**

 ## Reporting bugs